2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 Gen 28:18-19.
 After he had the dream of the heavenly ladder, where the Lord spoke to him regarding his descendants, he rose up early in the morning.
 He took the stone that he had under his head and set it as a pillar and poured oil on top of it, and called the name of that place Bethel.

 ### Moses

 Exodus 32:2,4 Moses rose up early in th morning to go up to Mt.
 Sinai to receive the 10 commandments.

 ### Samuel's parents

 1 Sam 1:19

+### Various Psalmists

+David set forth his words to Jehovah in the morning, that He would hear his voice (Psa.
+5:3).
+Other psalmists also watched for the Lord in the morning (Psa.
+119:147; 130:6).

 ### Jesus